Record Collector

-Record Collector is a British monthly music magazine focussing on rare and collectable records, and the bands who recorded them.
+Record Collector is a British monthly music magazine focusing on rare and collectable records, and the bands who recorded them.
 It was founded in September 1979 and distributes worldwide.
-It is promoted as "the world’s leading authority on rare and collectable records" and claims to be currently "the UK’s longest-running music magazine".
+It is promoted as "the world's leading authority on rare and collectable records" and claims to be currently "the UK's longest-running music magazine".

 History

 Music journalist and publisher Sean O'Mahony, under the pen name Johnny Dean, had published an official Beatles magazine, The Beatles Book (also known as Beatles Monthly), from 1963 to 1969.
 In May 1976 O'Mahony started reprinting it, enclosing it in eight pages of new information about the Beatles along with small ads, in a magazine he named The Beatles Book Appreciation Society Magazine.
 The interest shown in the small ads of The Beatles Book Appreciation Society Magazine for records and memorabilia of bands other than the Beatles led O'Mahony to launch Record Collector in Sept 1979, along with a copy of the 41st issue of Beatles Monthly.
 With issue 7, in March 1980, the Beatles Monthly section was separated from Record Collector and continued to be sold independently.

 By June 1980, Record Collector was a glossy A5 publication which ran to no more than 100 pages.
 With the addition of another editorial staff member – Peter Doggett, who stayed with the magazine for almost 20 years – Record Collector began to take shape and assume its own identity.

 In 2003, Record Collector became a full colour publication – marking the fact with a psychedelic special – and printing 13 issues a year.
 The magazine was updated steadily by editor-In-chief Alan Lewis, former editor of Sounds, NME, Black Music, founding editor of Kerrang! and involved in the launches of both Uncut and Loaded.
 Lewis left in April 2011 and was replaced by Ian McCann, formerly of NME, Black Echoes and The Independent.
 His debut came with an issue focused on "the 51 Best Investments in vinyl".
 In 2017 McCann stepped down as editor and was succeeded by Paul Lester.